hisahi/lrg/README.md

 # lrg

-This utility allows showing specific lines from files, with support for line ranges.
+A program that prints specific lines by number from files, with support for line ranges.

 # Building

-lrg is distributed as a single standalone .c file that can be compiled with any standard C compiler.
-The program by default assumes POSIX standards, but does not use any POSIX-specific functions and is valid ANSI C (C89) which can be compiled with any standard-compatible compiler.
+lrg is distributed as a single standalone .c file that can be compiled with any ANSI C (C89) standard-compliant C compiler.

-While the base program is fully functional on ANSI C, there are some extra features that are supported on modern POSIX versions.
-In addition, the program has optimizations that make it run faster on POSIX than on standard ANSI.
+While the base program is fully functional on ANSI C, on modern versions of POSIX, an enhanced and optimized version can be compiled instead (and will be compiled by default if one is detected).

 # Usage